 2. Turtle in Paradise by Jennifer L. Holm

 Set in Key West during the Great Depression when Key West wasn’t a resort town and most of the people were existing on welfare, Turtle in Paradise is Because of Winn Dixie meets the TV show, Little Rascals.
 11-year-old Turtle is sent to Key West to live with her relatives while her mother tries to find a father for her.
-Based on the true story of the author’s grandparents, it captures Key West of yore down to the inclusion of pirate treasure, Papa Hemingway, and swindlers. [chapter book, ages 8 and up]
+Based on the true story of the author’s grandparents, it captures Key West of yore down to the inclusion of pirate treasure, Papa Hemingway, and swindlers. [middle grade, ages 8 and up]

 1. Because of Winn Dixie by Kate DiCamillo